-Anyone who has a UvA-net ID must comply with the ICT code of conduct.
+Anyone who uses UvA ICT facilities must comply with the ICT code of conduct.

 Access codes are strictly for personal use, and may not be lent out to others.

 There is no need to lend out your access code to fellow students or colleagues: they have been issued their own access codes.

 For example, choose a password made up of the first letters of a sentence you find easy to remember, and change one or two letters into characters.
 ‘I hardly ever eat cabbage anymore' would then become Ihe!ca. Keep in mind that specially designed software can be used to find out your password by means of password guessing if you choose anything obvious.
 Your username and password must always be different.